riccardoFasan/angular-crm-concept/README.md

 ## Ideas for the future
 - Do a refactoring to replace observables as much as possible with Angular's newest signals
 - Add an example on how and use async validators
-- Add a testing coverage (both unit tets and e2e)
+- Add a testing coverage (both unit tests and e2e)

 ## Dependencies
 - [Angular](https://angular.io/)